 When you are a half-god living on Earth certain things are expected of you.
 You may be the granddaughter of Hera and must be perfect in every way, or you may come from Pandora's line- always questioning the way things are and making chaos.
-When Dorothy's mother decides not to climb the ladder one solstice, she no longer has immortality and when she suddenly dies from an accident shortly after, her family and friends try to make sense of her actions.
-This is a fabulous story for anyone interested in mythology, constellations, the ins and outs of friendships, loss, and love.
+When Dorothy's mother decides not to climb the ladder one solstice, she no

-From the Wild Robot series: The Wild Robot Protects

-by Peter Brown
+From the Wild Robot series: The Wild Robot Protects by Peter Brown